h4ckyou/h4ckyou.github.io/posts/ctf/pwntilldawn/2023/index.md

 I was feeling a bit overwhelmed when they announced they would be an upcoming CTF and this is because they hosted a CTF which I participated in but got 4th it was the Middle East and West Africa region so me taking part in the CTF opened my eyes as the boxes where so good

-As I'm a big fan of solving vulnerable machines I couldn't wait for the ctf to come
+As I'm a big fan of solving vulnerable machines even though im a noob I couldn't wait for the ctf to arrive still :)

 After few days it started and things became interesting